 A homeless individual meets the criteria defined in sec.
 41403(6) of the Violence Against Women Act of 1994 (42 U.S.C.
 14043-e-2(6)), a homeless youth aged 16 to 24 who meets the criteria defined in sec.
 725(2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11434(2)) or a runaway.
-Notice that the Opportunity Youth Program has chosen to serve a narrower age range than the range allowed under these statutes.
+Notice that the Prosper Appalachia Program has chosen to serve a narrower age range than the range allowed under these statutes.

-- Aged Out of Foster Care An individual who has aged out of foster care is a person who has attained 18 years of age and left foster care for kinship guardianship or adoption, a child eligible for assistance under sec.
+In or Aged Out of Foster Care - An individual who is in foster care or who has aged out of foster care is a person who has attained 18 years of age and left foster care for kinship guardianship or adoption, a child eligible for assistance under sec.
 477 of the Social Security Act (42 U.S.C.
-677), or in an out-of-home placement. - School Dropout The formal definition of a school dropout is a youth who is within the age of compulsory school attendance, but has not attended school for at least the most recent complete school year calendar quarter.
-For the purposes of Opportunity Youth Program, a school dropout is a youth who is above the age of compulsory attendance (18 or above) but dropped out of secondary school either before or after turning 18.
+677), or in an out-of-home placement.

+School Dropout - The formal definition of a school dropout is a youth who is within the age of compulsory school attendance, but has not attended school for at least the most recent complete school year calendar quarter.
+For the purposes of Prosper Appalachia Program, a school dropout is a youth who is above the age of compulsory attendance (18 or above) but dropped out of secondary school either before or after turning 18.

 ii.
-Non-Target Population: In-School Youth
+In-School Youth

-The Opportunity Youth Program will not recruit or pursue In-School Youth clients to participate in this Opportunity Youth Program.
-However, if circumstances make it appropriate, it is permissible for a contractor to serve a small number of In-School Youth clients, as long as the funds expended on In-School Youth clients do not exceed 15% of the contractor's total Opportunity Youth Program budget.
+The Prosper Appalachia Program will not recruit or pursue In-School Youth clients to participate in this Prosper Appalachia Program.
+However, if circumstances make it appropriate, it is permissible for a contractor to serve a small number of In-School Youth clients, as long as the funds expended on In-School Youth clients do not exceed 15% of the contractor's total Prosper Appalachia Program budget.
 As an alternative, contractors may choose to opt out of serving In-School Youth clients entirely, choosing instead to focus all their Youth efforts on serving the Out-of-School Youth population.